tristanmontoya/vhpc-hydrotools/README.md

 Because `docker compose down` removes containers, the SSH host key may change the next time the cluster is recreated.
 If that happens, remove the stale SSH key as described above.

-To destroy the cluster state completely, including named Docker volumes:
+To destroy the cluster state completely, including named Docker volumes (i.e., all your data), use the following command:

 ```sh
 docker compose down --volumes
 ```
 This will remove all files in the shared workspace and reset the cluster to a clean state.
-Use this command with caution.
+Use this command with caution!

 For more complete cluster usage instructions, configuration information, security notes, and the upstream licence, see the